Introduction / History

 What Are Their Beliefs?

-Poverty is a huge problem for the Dalit Rajwar people.
+Poverty is a huge problem for the low class Rajwar people.
 Much of this issue has to do with their lack of education and Hindu religion.
-An unspoken belief is that Dalits castes "deserve" their low status due their sins in their previous lives according to the tenets of Hinduism.
+An unspoken belief is that low castes "deserve" their low status due their sins in their previous lives according to the tenets of Hinduism.
 Even though they are Hindus, they are often denied entrance into Hindu temples and the services of Brahmin priests.

 They are endogamous, that is, they marry within their own group.
 Families arrange marriages, which are officiated by their priests not Brahmins.
 Sons inherit what little property a father may possess.